relientm96/ShadowBlocks/README.md

 # ShadowBlocks
 A Java based puzzle solving arcade game.
 Uses Java and Slick2d libraries.

 To play: (For Windows)
+*Requires Java Runtime Environment to run
 1. Download/Clone the repository
 2. Run the ShadowBlocks executable